mortezakowkabi/jcb-persian-documentation/056-How-to-use-the-file-field-type-to-upload-a-file-in-JCB.md

 [00:15:58](https://www.youtube.com/watch?v=o482sK4DxkM&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h15m58s)

 Going back to the code.
 There is a nice `Get` function.
-We can just say `jform` if you remember that is where the data is, and if we want all the values back as an `array` or that it should be `null` if there is none existing.
+We can just say `jform` if you remember that is where the data is, and if we want all the values back as an `array` or that it should be `null` if none is existing.
 Save that and then just upload the file again to see how does it look.
-It should be done again because some of the previous values are actually gone.
+It should be done again because some of the previous values are gone.
 Click save again, and there is a little different array, But more useful and easier to parse.

 ### Next Step - If Array Exist

 [00:16:42](https://www.youtube.com/watch?v=o482sK4DxkM&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h16m42s)

-And now we can take the next step to actually check this array exists.
+And now we can take the next step to check this array exists.
 There is a function or a class in Joomla which already does all of this for you.
 Let's just copy some of those functions.

 ### Copy Function 'getPackageFromUpload' - Adapt It To Our Needs - Change Function Name To 'myUploadFunction'